MicrosoftDocs/azure-dev-docs/java/microprofile/cicd-microprofile.md

 Azure Pipelines pushes the Docker image to your Azure Container Registry, and uses it to run the MicroProfile API app as a containerized Java web app.

-1. Since you are using Docker in Azure Pipelines, create a new Docker template by repeating the steps under [Create a Docker build image](#create-a-docker-build-image).
+1. Since you're using Docker in Azure Pipelines, create a new Docker template by repeating the steps under [Create a Docker build image](#create-a-docker-build-image).
 This time, select **push** in the **Command** dropdown.

 1. Select the dropdown next to **Save & queue**, and select **Save & queue**.